Corporate Stakeholders

 The shareholders of a company elect the board of directors.
 It protects shareholders’ interests, provides strategic direction, and monitors company and management performance.
 Also, the board hires the CEO of the company.

 The board usually consists of inside directors and independent directors.
-The inside directors consist of the company’s leading shareholders, founders, and senior managers.
+The inside directors comprise the company’s leading shareholders, founders, and senior managers.
 On the other hand, independent directors, as the name suggests, are not linked with the company concerning employment, ownership, and remuneration.
 As such, independent directors are elected because of their experience.

 Types of Board Structures